-- 1) Antiarrhythmic agents (127) can exert important cardiodepressant and proarrhythmic effects.
-Of available agents, only amiodarone and dofetilide (128) have been shown not to adversely affect survival. - 2) Calcium channel blockers can lead to worsening HF and have been associated with an increased risk of cardiovascular events (129).
-Of available calcium channel blockers, only the vasoselective ones have been shown not to adversely affect survival (130, 131). - 3) Nonsteroidal anti-inflammatory drugs can cause sodium retention and peripheral vasoconstriction and can attenuate the efficacy and enhance the toxicity of diuretics and ACEIs (132-135).
-A discussion of the use of aspirin as a unique agent is found later in this section (see Section 4.3.1.2.2.1).
+- Antiarrhythmic agents can exert important cardiodepressant and proarrhythmic effects.
+Of available agents, only amiodarone and dofetilide have been shown not to adversely affect survival. - Calcium channel blockers can lead to worsening HF and have been associated with an increased risk of cardiovascular events.
+Of available calcium channel blockers, only the vasoselective ones have been shown not to adversely affect survival. - 3) Nonsteroidal anti-inflammatory drugs can cause sodium retention and peripheral vasoconstriction and can attenuate the efficacy and enhance the toxicity of diuretics and ACEIs.187-190 A discussion of the use of aspirin as a unique agent is found later in this section (see Section 4.3.1.2.2.1, Angiotensin Converting Enzyme Inhibitors in the Management of Heart Failure).

-Patients with HF should be monitored carefully for changes in serum potassium, and every effort should be made to prevent the occurrence of either hypokalemia or hyperkalemia, both of which may adversely affect cardiac excitability and conduction and may lead to sudden death (136).
-Activation of both the sympathetic nervous system and reninangiotensin systems can lead to hypokalemia (137, 138), and most drugs used for the treatment of HF can alter serum potassium (139).
-Even modest decreases in serum potassium can increase the risks of using digitalis and antiarrhythmic drugs (136, 140), and even modest increases in serum potassium may prevent the utilization of treatments known to prolong life (141).
-Hence, many experts believe that serum potassium concentrations should be targeted in the 4.0 to 5.0 mmol per liter range.
-In some patients, correction of potassium deficits may require supplementation of magnesium and potassium (142).
-In others (particularly those taking ACEIs alone or in combination with aldosterone antagonists), the routine prescription of potassium salts may be unnecessary and potentially deleterious.
+Patients with HF should be monitored carefully for changes in serum potassium, and every effort should be made to prevent the occurrence of either hypokalemia or hyperkalemia, both of which may adversely affect cardiac excitability and conduction and may lead to sudden death.
+Activation of both the sympathetic nervous system and renin-angiotensin system can lead to hypokalemia,252,253 and most drugs used for the treatment of HF can alter serum potassium.254 Even modest decreases in serum potassium can increase the risks of using digitalis and antiarrhythmic drugs,251,255 and even modest increases in serum potassium may prevent the use of treatments known to prolong life.256 Hence, many experts believe that serum potassium concentrations should be targeted in the 4.0 to 5.0 mEq per liter range.
+In some patients, correction of potassium deficits may require supplementation of magnesium and potassium.257 In others (particularly those taking ACEIs alone or in combination with aldosterone antagonists), the routine prescription of potassium salts may be unnecessary and potentially deleterious.

-Of the general measures that should be used in patients with HF, possibly the most effective yet least utilized is close attention and follow-up.
+Of the general measures that should be used in patients with HF, possibly the most effective yet least used is close observation and follow-up.
 Nonadherence with diet and medications can rapidly and profoundly affect the clinical status of patients, and increases in body weight and minor changes in symptoms commonly precede by several days the occurrence of major clinical episodes that require emergency care or hospitalization.
 Patient education and close supervision, which includes surveillance by the patient and his or her family, can reduce the likelihood of nonadherence and lead to the detection of changes in body weight or clinical status early enough to allow the patient or a healthcare provider an opportunity to institute treatments that can prevent clinical deterioration.
-Supervision need not be performed by a physician and may ideally be accomplished by a nurse or physician assistant with special training in the care of patients with HF.
-Such an approach has been reported to have significant clinical benefits (143-146).
+Supervision need not be performed by a physician and may ideally be accomplished by a nurse or physician's assistant with special training in the care of patients with HF.
+Such an approach has been reported to have significant clinical benefits.258-261